-The HTA found the Designated Individual, the Licence Holder, and the premises to be suitable in accordance with the requirements of the legislation.
+The HTA found the Designated Individual, the Licence Holder and the premises to be suitable in accordance with the requirements of the legislation.

-Although the HTA found that Nottingham University Hospitals City Campus (the establishment) had met the majority of the HTA standards, one minor shortfall was identified against Premises Facilities and Equipment standard, PFE2.
-This related to the requirement to perform glove print monitoring following processing within the Grade A environment.
+Although the HTA found that Nottingham University Hospitals City Campus (the establishment) had met the majority of the HTA standards, one minor shortfall was found with regard to the Premises, Facilities and Equipment (PFE) standards.
+The minor shortfall was in relation to weaknesses in cleanroom procedures and cleanroom gowning.
+Advice has been given relating to the Consent, Governance and Quality Systems, PFE and Disposal standards, as well as to licence management.

-Particular examples of strengths and good practice are included in the concluding comments section of the report.
+Particular examples of good practice are included in the concluding comments section of the report.